digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

 * The save should be listed to LOAD menu.
 * If saving and a save with the same name already exists, dialogue should appear with "REPLACE" and "CANCEL" options.                                   **NOT FINISHED**
+* Project can be exported on Windows and Mac builds.

 LOAD
 * Contains all the saved projects made in SAVE menu.
-* Clicking on a save, the saved workspace should appear.
+* Clicking on a save, the saved workspace should appear along with videos.
+* Videos can be uploaded to lamp from loaded project.
 * Removing the saved project should remove it from the list.

 NEW PROJECT